mohammedattia/arabic-offensive-words/README.md

 # arabic-offensive-words
 List of Arabic offensive, vulgar, slur and profane words

-# Introduction: Methodology for Lexicon Collection and Organization
+# An LLM-Based Approach to the Creation of an Arabic Offensive Language Lexicon from Annotated Corpora

 This report details the creation of a comprehensive, categorized lexicon of offensive, vulgar, and slur terms in Arabic.
 The methodology utilized a novel approach, leveraging the analytical power of Large Language Models (LLMs) to extract specific offensive terms from existing, academically-vetted datasets.